browserengineering/book/book/chrome.md

 Because different operating systems draw fonts differently, we'll need to adjust the exact design of the browser chrome based on font metrics.
-So we'll need the `font_height` later.^[I chose `20px` as the font size, but that might be too small on your device\index{device pixel ratio}.
+So we'll need the `font_height` later.^[I chose `20px` as the font size, but that might be too large on your device\index{device pixel ratio}.
 Feel free to adjust.]

 Using that font height, we can now determine where the tab bar starts